sajjadGG/book-python/advanced/funcprog/immutable.rst

 * Source: [#WikipediaFunc]_

-Variables are immutable, i.e., it isn’t possible to modify one once it has been initialized.
+Variables are immutable, i.e., it isn't possible to modify one once it has been initialized.
 However, we can create a new variable.
 The immutable nature of variables helps preserve the state throughout the program. [#Inouye2022]_

 Mutable vs Immutable